 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Independent learning is a whole school focus: staff model completing tasks to develop independent thinking skills. tasks are well differentiated so that pupils can complete them independently.
 Resources are available to children to choose from in all classrooms to aid them with their work.
 Learning walls in all classrooms encourage self-help skills. consistent routines and expectations.
-PSHE/R-time sessions to encourage independence.
-Behaviour policy and strategies for children to make the right choice.
+PSHE sessions to encourage independence.
+Behaviour policy and strategies to support children to make the right choice.
 KS2 overnight stays offered to all pupils.
 Pupils self-assess their learning.
 Children have personalised equipment such as talking tins, overlays and timers to help them to develop their independent learning.
-Group interventions to develop selfhelp and independence skills.
-'Draw and Talk' or 'Mentoring' programmes encourages children to recognise and communicate their emotions.
+Now and Next boards and visual timetables are used to develop independent skills.
+Group interventions to develop self-help and independence skills.
+'Draw and Talk', 'Lego Therapy' or 'Mentoring' programmes encourage children to recognise and communicate their emotions.
 Language passport, Time-out and 'Take 5 Breathing exercise' prompts and TMHIS strategies are used to support communication in situations where children's emotions are high.
 ASD and Dyslexia champions to provide strategies and support.
 Advice and support from outside agencies in developing targeted individual support.
 Personalised visual timetables.
 Personalised task boards.
 TEACCH trays organise tasks for some individuals to develop independence in accessing the curriculum.
 Communication aids e.g. PECS.
 ASD and Dyslexia champions to provide strategies and support.
 Advice and support from outside agencies in developing targeted individual support.